-Note: Students who do not meet or exceed the standards set by the department as indicated on at least one of the two pretests in this course will be required to withdraw from this course and will be eligible to re-register only after successful completion of MATH 1190.1(.2).
+Note: Students who do not meet or exceed the standards set by the department as indicated on at least one of the two pretests in this course will be required to withdraw from this course and will be eligible to re-register only after successful completion of MATH 1190.

-1211.1(.2) Introductory Calculus II
+1211 Introductory Calculus II

-This is a continuation of MATH 1210.1(.2), and is intended for science and engineering students.
+This is a continuation of MATH 1210, and is intended for science and engineering students.
 Core topics include: techniques of integration, applications of the definite integral (e.g. area, volume, arc length); improper integrals, separable differential equations; parametric equations, polar coordinates, sequences and series; power series; Taylor and Maclaurin series.

-1212.1(.2) Calculus II for Engineers
+1212 Calculus II for Engineers

 Applications of integration: area between curves, volumes of revolution, work, average value of function.
 Techniques of integration: integration by parts, trigonometric integral, trigonometric substitutions, partial fractions, substitutions.
-More applications of integration: separable differential equations are length, area of surface of revolution, applications to engineering such as moments, center of mass, hydrostatic pressure and force, applications to Economics and Biology.
-Parametrically defined curves, tangents, are length, polar coordinates, areas and length in polar coordinates.
+More applications of integration: separable differential equations arc length, area of surface of revolution, applications to engineering such as moments, center of mass, hydrostatic pressure and force, applications to Economics and Biology.
+Parametrically defined curves, tangents, arc length, polar coordinates, areas and length in polar coordinates.
 Sequences and series, the integral test, and the comparison test, alternating series, absolute convergence.

 Power series, Taylor and MacLaurin series.
 The binomial series, approximation by Taylor polynomials.

 Classes 3 hours plus recitations 11/2 hours a week.
-1 semester

-Note: Since this course replaces MATH 1211.1(.2) for engineering students only, these students cannot receive a credit for both MATH 1211.1(.2) and MATH 1212.1(.2).
+Note: Since this course replaces MATH 1211 for engineering students only, these students cannot receive a credit for both MATH 1211 and MATH 1212.

-1216.1(.2) Introduction to Mathematical Statistics
+1216 Introduction to Mathematical Statistics